dogethereum/wdoge-deprecated/README.md

 1. Select your account.
 2. Go to `Assets` tab.
 3. Click `Import tokens`.
-4. Paste the token contract address.
-The contract should have the `WDogeProxy` contract name.
+4. Paste the proxy contract address.
+    - You can check you've got the correct address by looking at the address view of the proxy in Etherscan.
+Once there, you should see that the contract has the `WDogeProxy` contract name.
 5. Wait for the Token Symbol and Token Decimals to be auto detected.
 6. Click `Add Custom Token`.
 7. Click `Import Tokens`.